-6.1 If the school is oversubscribed in the normal admissions round, a waiting list will be held from when offers have been made until 31 December 2024.
+6.1 Where a school is oversubscribed in the normal admissions round, a waiting list will be held from when offers have been made until 31 December 2025.
 No waiting lists are held after 31 December in Year 7 or for any other year group when the admissions rounds ceases to be coordinated.
 During this time refused in-year applications will also be added to this waiting list.
-From 1 January 2025 the waiting list will be continued as an 'in-year' waiting list until 31 July 2025 when it will close.
+From 1 January 2026 the waiting list will be continued as an 'in-year' waiting list until 31 July 2026 when it will close.